Algebraic geometry: Gröbner basis

 Gröbner basis computations do not allow one to compute directly the primary decomposition of I nor the prime ideals defining the irreducible components of V, but most algorithms for this involve Gröbner basis computation.
 The algorithms which are not based on Gröbner bases use regular chains but may need Gröbner bases in some exceptional situations.

 Gröbner bases are deemed to be difficult to compute.
 In fact they may contain, in the worst case, polynomials whose degree is doubly exponential in the number of variables and a number of polynomials which is also doubly exponential.
-However, this is only a worst case complexity, and the complexity bound of Lazard's algorithm of 1979 may frequently apply.
+However, this is only a worst-case complexity, and the complexity bound of Lazard's algorithm of 1979 may frequently apply.
 Faugère F5 algorithm realizes this complexity, as it may be viewed as an improvement of Lazard's 1979 algorithm.
 It follows that the best implementations allow one to compute almost routinely with algebraic sets of degree more than 100.
 This means that, presently, the difficulty of computing a Gröbner basis is strongly related to the intrinsic difficulty of the problem.

 Cylindrical algebraic decomposition (CAD)

 CAD is an algorithm which was introduced in 1973 by G. Collins to implement with an acceptable complexity the Tarski–Seidenberg theorem on quantifier elimination over the real numbers.

 This theorem concerns the formulas of the first-order logic whose atomic formulas are polynomial equalities or inequalities between polynomials with real coefficients.
-These formulas are thus the formulas which may be constructed from the atomic formulas by the logical operators and (∧), or (∨), not (¬), for all (∀) and exists (∃).
-Tarski's theorem asserts that, from such a formula, one may compute an equivalent formula without quantifier (∀, ∃).
+These formulas are thus the formulas which may be constructed from the atomic formulas by the logical operators and (∧), or (∨), not (¬), for all (∀), and there exists (∃).
+Tarski's theorem asserts that, from such a formula, one may compute an equivalent formula without quantifiers (∀, ∃).

 The complexity of CAD is doubly exponential in the number of variables.
-This means that CAD allows, in theory, to solve every problem of real algebraic geometry which may be expressed by such a formula, that is almost every problem concerning explicitly given varieties and semi-algebraic sets.
+This means that CAD allows one, in theory, to solve every problem of real algebraic geometry which may be expressed by such a formula—this is almost every problem concerning explicitly given varieties and semi-algebraic sets.

 While Gröbner basis computation has doubly exponential complexity only in rare cases, CAD has almost always this high complexity.
-This implies that, unless if most polynomials appearing in the input are linear, it may not solve problems with more than four variables.
+This implies that, unless most polynomials appearing in the input are linear, it may not solve problems with more than four variables.

 Since 1973, most of the research on this subject is devoted either to improving CAD or finding alternative algorithms in special cases of general interest.

-As an example of the state of art, there are efficient algorithms to find at least a point in every connected component of a semi-algebraic set, and thus to test if a semi-algebraic set is empty.
+As an example of the state of art, there are efficient algorithms to find at least one point in every connected component of a semi-algebraic set, and thus to test whether a semi-algebraic set is empty.
 On the other hand, CAD is yet, in practice, the best algorithm to count the number of connected components.